 Here, babies were killed by being savagely thrown against trees.

-Here, I also visited the memorial tower which was built to commemorate the unfortunate victims.
+I also visited the memorial tower, which was built to commemorate the unfortunate victims.
 This memorial tower contains more than 5,000 skulls of the victims.

 Choeung Ek genocide museum

-After paying a visit to the memorial tower, I went to genocide museum.
+After visiting the memorial tower, I went to the genocide museum.

-The museum offers an opportunity to learn about the history of the Khmer Rouge through a series of exhibitions.
+The museum offers an opportunity to learn about Khmer Rouge history through exhibitions.

 The regime also keeps extremely horrible prison records, including photos.
 Many of these images are on display, showing the faces of the victims of the brutal genocide.